 1948 Tucker #1042

 Preston Tucker’s story is one of the most well-known tales in the automotive industry.
-While he never competed with the Big Three, he did manage to get 50 cars (51 including the prototype) off the assembly line before going bankrupt.
-Financial issues and an SEC fraud case would ultimately shut his factory down.
-Though found innocent in the SEC trial, his situation resulted in most of his assets, including many of the 48s, being auctioned off from his Chicago production facility.
+While he never had the chance to compete with the Big Three, he did manage to get 50 cars (51 including the prototype) out of his factory before going bankrupt.
+Financial issues and an SEC fraud case would ultimately shut his business down, despite later being found innocent during the SEC trial.
+Still, his situation resulted in most of his assets, including many of the 48s, being auctioned off from his Chicago production facility.

 At least eight Tucker bodies and chassis not completed in the factory also went under the hammer.
 Many of those parts assisted in the restoration of other vehicles.
 One unfinished car ended up as a convertible, though it is up for debate if it was a factory design or not.
 In reality, there is quite a bit of mystery surrounding the Tuckers, so what makes chassis 1042 special?
 It’s the only fully-built Tucker to leave the assembly line with unknown whereabouts today.